HarmonyOS: Super Device

 HarmonyOS supports cross-platform interactions between supported devices via the "Super Device" interface; devices are paired via a "radar" screen by dragging icons to the centre of the screen.
 Examples of Super Device features include allowing users to play back media saved inside a smartphone through a paired PC, smart TV or speakers; share PC screen recordings back to a smartphone; run multiple phone apps in a PC window; share files between a paired smartphone and PC; share application states between the paired devices, etc.

 NearLink

 Incorporated into HarmonyOS 4, NearLink (previously known as SparkLink) is a set of standards that combine the strengths of traditional wireless technologies like Bluetooth and Wi-Fi, while emphasizing improved performance in areas like response time, energy efficiency, signal range, and security.
 It consists of two access modes: SparkLink Low Energy (SLE) and SparkLink Basic (SLB).
 SLE is designed for low-power consumption, low-latency, and high-reliability applications, with a data transmission rate reportedly up to 6 times that of Bluetooth; SLB is tailored for high-speed, high-capacity, and high-precision applications, with a data transmission rate reportedly around 2 times that of Wi-Fi.

+File system

+The file system reportedly employs a combining distributed file storage for the distributed file system called Harmony Distributed File System (HMDFS), local storage and integrated cloud storage services, presenting a single, streamlined space to the user.
+This design is intended to reduce complexity and improve ease of use.
+HarmonyOS PC system perform continuous, automated background optimization and clean-up of temporary or redundant files and faster boot times compared to the competition.
+Huawei has stated this integrated functionality aims to eliminate the user's need for third-party system optimization or disk acceleration tools without the need for defragmentation.
+Also, it has a built-in anti-virus scanner on Files application for PC system on HarmonyOS 6.
+The operating system utilize the EROFS (Enhanced Read-Only File System) for critical system partitions.
+It is claimed to have significant performance and efficiency gains over the Linux-standard EXT4 file system, including read performance, space saving of approximately 1.6GB on system files due to its high-performance compression.
+The file manager is designed with a simplified, card-based interface reminiscent of modern Windows 11, Android and classic HarmonyOS 4.x tablets on PC side alongside mobile side, prioritizing quick access and clear visual management of files for ease of use when operating.

+It also features 'Network Neighbor' functionality, which supports access to shared files of other devices in the LAN network such as other computers and NAS storage devices etc. on HarmonyOS 5.0.1 PC system side post launch.
+The feature has been expanded to the tablet system side on HarmonyOS 6.